Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Limitations

 \section{Limitations}

-\paragraph{Specialized LMs are not perfect knowledge generators.} While specialized LMs could be of any size or model architecture, we used \textsc{OPT-1.3B}, a relatively small language model to initialize specialized LMs trained on different domains and sources.
+\paragraph{Knowledge cards are not perfect knowledge generators.} While knowledge cards could be of any size or model architecture, we used \textsc{OPT-1.3B}, a relatively small language model to initialize knowledge cards trained on different domains and sources.
 As a result, not all of the generated knowledge documents are high-quality knowledge statements, occasionally suffering from degeneration, topic deviation, and more.
-While the three knowledge filters in part alleviate the impact of low-quality generated knowledge documents, we hypothesize that improving the knowledge generation of autoregressive language models is an important, yet orthogonal, research question for future work.
-Two potential solutions include 1) increasing the model size of specialized LMs and 2) using specialized training objectives for specialized LMs, while both approaches require additional training and more computational resources.
+While the three knowledge selectors in part alleviate the impact of low-quality generated knowledge documents, we hypothesize that improving the knowledge generation of autoregressive language models is an important, yet orthogonal, research question for future work.
+Two potential solutions include 1) increasing the model size of knowledge cards and 2) using specialized training objectives for knowledge cards, while both approaches require additional training and more computational resources.
 In addition, Appendix \ref{sec:discussion} discussed \ourmethod{}'s compatibility with diverse knowledge sources, including retrieval, knowledge graphs, and search engines, while these knowledge repositories have their respective pros and cons.
 We leave it to future work on integrating multiple types of external knowledge stores to extend \ourmethod{}.

-\paragraph{The factuality filter is biased towards information-rich domains and existing knowledge.} To ensure the factuality of generated knowledge documents, we employed a retrieval-augmented factuality filter based on both summarization factuality metrics and fact-checking models while enabling flexibility through our proposed \emph{top-k factuality sampling}.
+\paragraph{The factuality selector is biased towards information-rich domains and existing knowledge.} To ensure the factuality of generated knowledge documents, we employed a retrieval-augmented factuality selector based on both summarization factuality metrics and fact-checking models while enabling flexibility through our proposed \emph{top-k factuality sampling}.
 However, domains with more Wikipedia entries might be better supported by retrieved documents and might receive higher factuality scores.
 In addition, new and emerging knowledge might be well supported by existing retrieval corpora and receive low factuality scores.
 We quantitatively evaluate this bias in Appendix \ref{sec:analysis_cont}.
 Although top-k factuality sampling enables flexibility to some extent, it remains an important problem to design factuality evaluation measures that are generalizable and adaptable to varying and emerging domains.